ABelliqueux/blender_io_export_psx_mesh/README.md

 # blender_io_export_psx_tmesh

-Blender <= 2.79c plugin to export a gouraud shaded PSX mesh to a C file.
+Blender <= 2.79c plugin to export a gouraud shaded, UV textured PSX mesh to a C file.

 Specifically, it generates a C file containing :